A Hunger Artist: Plot

 "A Hunger Artist" is told retrospectively through third-person narration.
 The narrator looks back several decades from "today" to a time when the public marveled at the professional hunger artist and then depicts the waning interest in such displays.
 The story begins with a general description of "the hunger artist" before narrowing in on a single performer, the protagonist.

 The hunger artist traveled around performing for curious spectators.
 He would sit in a cage empty of anything except for a clock and some straw, always attended by rotating teams of watchers selected by the public (usually three butchers) to ensure he was not secretly eating.
-Despite such precautions, many, including some of the watchers themselves, were convinced the hunger artist cheated.
+Despite such precautions, some, including some of the watchers themselves, were convinced the hunger artist cheated.
 Such suspicions annoyed the hunger artist, as did the forty-day limit imposed on his fasting by his promoter, or "impresario".
 The impresario insisted that, after forty days, public interest in the hunger artist inevitably declined, but the hunger artist found the time limit irksome and arbitrary, as it prevented him from bettering his own record and fasting indefinitely.
 At the end of a fast, the hunger artist, amid highly theatrical fanfare, would be carried from his cage and made to eat, both of which he always resented.
-These performances, followed by intervals of recuperation, were repeated for many years.
+These performances, followed by intervals of recuperation, were repeated for multiple years.

 Despite his fame, the hunger artist felt dissatisfied and misunderstood.
 If a spectator, observing his apparent melancholy, tried to console him, he would erupt in fury, shaking the bars of his cage.
 The impresario would punish such outbursts by apologizing to the audience, pointing out that irritability was a consequence of fasting, and then trying to refute the hunger artist's boast that he could fast much longer than he was allowed by showing photographs (which were also for sale) of the hunger artist near death at the end of a previous fast.
 In this way, the impresario suggested the hunger artist's sadness and poor physique was caused by fasting, when, in the hunger artist's view, he was depressed because of the premature cessation of his fasts.
 The impresario's "perversion of the truth" further exasperated the hunger artist.